MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.5.0/install-azure-powershell.md

 ## Install

-The current version of Azure PowerShell is 9.5.0.
-For information about the latest release, see the [release notes](release-notes-azureps.md).
+[!INCLUDE [current-version](../includes/current-version.md)] For information about the latest release, see the [release notes](release-notes-azureps.md).

 - [Install on Windows](install-azps-windows.md)